UPDATE: Legal Research in Germany Between Print and Electronic Media – An Overview

 - Family law: Bergschneider, Ludwig (ed.).
 Beck'sches Formularbuch Familienrecht.
 5th edition.
 München: C.H.
 Beck, 2017.

 - Tax law: Formularbuch Recht und Steuern.
 Gesellschaftsverträge, Sonstige Verträge, Besteuerungsverfahren, Rechtsmittelverfahren, Steuerstrafverfahren.
-8th edition.
-München: Beck, 2014. (tax law contracts and forms including articles of association, taxation procedures, legal redress, tax criminal law; also available online in beck-online).
+10th edition.
+München: Beck, 2021. (tax law contracts and forms including articles of association, taxation procedures, legal redress, tax criminal law; also available online in Beck-Online).

 There are over 600 legal journals in Germany published by a range of commercial vendors and covering every field of law.
 Unlike, for example, in the US, they are not written by law schools.
 They usually consist of three parts: scholarly treatises, cases, statutory laws and regulations, and documentation.
 In addition, they publish essays, discussions of cases, book reviews and information on developments of the law.
 As mentioned in section 4 (above), some journals specialize in publishing court decisions.
 They also give more extensive coverage than other journals of decisions of lower courts.

 A special form of publication for essays is what is known as Festschriften.
 These are compilations of scholarly essays, usually on a certain topic, devoted to the anniversaries of important personalities or institutions.
 They are generally published in single-volume sets.